ibexa/documentation-user/docs/search_engine_optimization/seo.md

 After you define the tags for your content, they are rendered as part of the `<HEAD>` section of a web page, from where the search engine intercepts their values.

-- Title is displayed as a prominent heading in the search.
+- `Title` is displayed as a prominent heading in the search.
 You want to make it relevant and attractive for users to click on.
+It represents the title of the Content item that you want to promote.
-- Description appears next to or below the title.
+- `Description` appears next to or below the title.
 Here you tell visitors what the content is about.
 Your goal is to optimize it for better visibility both on desktop and mobile.
+It epresents a summary of your Content item
-- Keywords can help the search engine position the results.
+- `Keywords` can help the search engine position the results.
+Keywords can be ideas and topics that define what your content is about.
-- Canonical URL tells search engines that the master copy of content resides at a specific URL, to prevent duplicates from competing against each other in search results.
+- `Canonical URL` tells search engines which copy of content is the original that should appear in search results.
+It prevents duplicates from competing against each other.

 Additionally, you can define social media-specific meta tags separately, to fine-tune the message that gets across to each of the platforms.